IAB PodcastUpfront 2018

 New York Neo Futurists , and the creator of Every Single Word (Tumblr’s “Most Viral Blog” of 2015; Shorty Award Nominee), a video series that edits down popular films to only feature the words spoken by people of color.
 As a writer & correspondent at Seriously.tv Dylan created, hosted, and produced Sitting in Bathrooms with Trans People , Shutting Down Bullsh*t , and the Unboxing series.
 He currently hosts & produces Conversations with People Who Hate Me , a podcast where he calls up the people behind negative comments on the internet.
 It was selected as a Podcast Pick by USA Today & The Guardian , named “the timeliest podcast” by FastCompany , and won a Webby Award.

-Roman Mars is the host and creator of 99% Invisible.
-With nearly 300 million downloads, the 99% Invisible podcast is one of the most popular podcasts in the world.
+Roman Mars is the host and creator of 99% Invisible, a short radio show about design and architecture.
+With over 350 million downloads, the 99% Invisible podcast is one of the most popular podcasts in the world.
 Fast Company named him one of the 100 Most Creative People in 2013.
 He was a TED main stage speaker in 2015.
 It is currently the most popular TED Talk about design with over 5 million views.
 His crowd funding campaigns have raised over $4 million and he’s the highest-funded journalist in Kickstarter history.
 He is also a co-founder of Radiotopia, a collective of ground-breaking independent podcasts.

 Since 2001, Ross Mathews has traveled the world and established himself as one of the most in-demand television personalities, hosts and pop culture experts in the entertainment arena today.
 Endearing and witty, undeniably funny and one of the hardest working people in show business, Mathews has won the hearts of millions of Americans since his television debut — as a correspondent for “The Tonight Show with Jay Leno.”
 Mathews can currently be seen as a judge on the smash-hit and Emmy-nominated series “RuPaul’s Drag Race.”
 Mathews, along with RuPaul, Carson Kressley, and Michelle Visage leave fans wanting more each week with their rapid-fire quick wit, impeccable sense of style and signature sass, as they decide who will stay, lip-synch for their life or “Sashay Away.”
 Their brand new all-star season, “Ru- Paul’s Drag Race All Stars 3” premiered on VH1 in January 2018, and season 10 for the original series which premiered on March 22, 2018.